DIY Wedding Hacks to Save Money and Stress

 Creating your own wedding floral arrangements can be both satisfying and budget-friendly.
 Seasonal flowers are your best bet.
 For example, if you're tying the knot in spring, look for tulips, daffodils, or peonies, which are usually around 30% cheaper than out-of-season blooms.
 Local farmers' markets are great sources for fresh, affordable options.

-Set aside a weekend for a floral arranging party, inviting friends to join in on the fun.
-This way, you can make bouquets, boutonnieres, and centerpieces together while enjoying quality time.
-Just remember to do a few practice runs and dedicate time in your schedule to care for the flowers before the big day.
+Set aside a weekend for a floral arranging party.
+Invite friends to join in on the fun.
+Together, you can make bouquets, boutonnieres, and centerpieces while enjoying quality time.
+Just remember to do a few practice runs.
+Dedicate time in your schedule to care for the flowers before the big day.

 Handmade Decorations: Personal Touches Go a Long Way

 Your wedding decor plays a crucial role in setting the mood.
-DIY decorations allow you to create a space that truly reflects your love story — and they can be much cheaper than store-bought alternatives.
-For instance, you could create custom table centerpieces using mason jars filled with candles, twinkle lights, and dried flowers which can cost as little as $5 each compared to $30 for similar store-bought designs.
+DIY decorations allow you to create a space that truly reflects your love story.
+They can be much cheaper than store-bought alternatives.
+For instance, you could create custom table centerpieces using mason jars filled with candles, twinkle lights, and dried flowers, which can cost as little as $5 each compared to $30 for similar store-bought designs.

 Dessert Delights: Bake Your Sweet Treats